dauidus/add-post-type-instructions/readme.txt

 = Who does this plugin benefit most? =

 I wrote this plugin to provide simple assistance for my clients as they publish content.
 With just a quick look at any metabox, site managers (authors, editors...) can see a clear description of what will happen when they add content to that metabox.
 I have used this to convey the ideal image size for featured images, explain what tags are, or even add default content to any post type.
-I have also used this to add consice instructions immediately below the title field on any post type.
-Hopefully, it will benefit both site admins and site managers.
+I have also used this to add consice instructions immediately below the title field on any post type that requires extra careful content editing.
+Hopefully, it will benefit both site admins and site managers, as well as editors.

 = Does it support Multisite? =